realm/realm-dotnet/Doxygen/mainpage.md

 - [RealmResults](@ref Realms.RealmResults)

 Querying and Sorting are provided on a [Realm](@ref Realms.Realm) using standard LINQ syntax including `Where` and `OrderBy`.
+To see what is supported, refer to the [LINQ Support](api/linq-support.html) page.

 ![Realm Overview Diagram](UnderstandingRealmForXamarin.png)